Laparka/Nailject/README.md

 # Overview
-PileUple is a Compile-time IoC library, which generates Service Resolvers and an IoC container for TypeScript code.
-The library is using the TypeScript parser to build and analyze the AST of your source code.
+PileUple is an IoC Container library, which generates Service Resolvers and an IoC container for TypeScript code.
+The library uses the TypeScript parser to build and analyze the AST of your source code.
 There are a lot of IoC libraries implemented for TypeScript.
 Most of these libraries are clones that use reflect-metadata and experimental decorators libraries.
-But since TypeScript is a transpiler, it's already a "reflector" itself.
+But since TypeScript is a transpiler itself, it's already a "reflector".

+# Motivation
+My opinion is that Dependency Injection for Javascript applications is not something popular.
+Besides, most of the Javascript frameworks already have a built-in dependency injection solution.
+I wanted something that could let me write a backend code for my AWS Lambda project faster without manually providing dependencies in constructors and manage them every time I do a refactoring.
+This library helps me to generate all the dependency resolvers every time I build my project.

 >:warning: The library is still in development.
 This is my first TypeScript learning project
 > I have a lot of plans.
 Mainly, I need this library for my AWS Lambda project,